-DEWA commissions 438 11kV substations in first 4 months of 2021
+Dewa commissions 438 11kV substations in first 4 months of 2021

-The construction of these stations resulted in more than 221,000 safe working hours without injuries.

-Dubai Electricity and Water Authority (Dewa) has commissioned 438 11kV substations to be built in Dubai in the first 4 months of 2021 to meet growing demand for energy in the emirate.
+The Dubai Electricity and Water Authority (Dewa) has commissioned 438 11kV substations in Dubai in the first four months of 2021 as part of its efforts to deliver a state-of-the-art infrastructure to meet growing demand.

 These stations are at Dubai Marina, Umm Nahad 3, Al Yafra 2, and Al Qusais Industrial Area 5.

-The construction of these stations resulted in more than 221,000 safe working hours without injuries due to the precautionary measures recommended by the authorities in the UAE and the Government of Dubai to contain the outbreak of Covid.
+The construction of these stations resulted in more than 221,000 safe working hours without injuries, thanks to the precautionary measures recommended by the authorities in the UAE and the Government of Dubai to contain the outbreak of Covid-19.
+Dewa adopts the highest efficiency, quality, and safety standards as well as the latest tools to anticipate the future.
+It also uses the best smart and digital technologies in all its operations and services.

+“At Dewa, we work to achieve the vision and directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, to expand the advanced infrastructure and facilities of Dubai to meet the highest international standards.
+This meets growing demand for electricity and water in the Emirate and sustainable development in Dubai,” said Saeed Mohammed Al Tayer, MD and CEO of Dewa.

 -